Suggestive question: Research

-Professionals at risk for using suggestive questions
+Professionals at risk of using suggestive questions

 Interrogators and police

-Unethical or unskilled police officers can use suggestive questioning in interrogation rooms.
-Such interrogators use different techniques and types of questions in order to get people to confess.
-They use response framing when getting people to falsely confess.
+Unethical or unskilled police officers can use suggestive questioning in interrogation rooms; such interrogators use different techniques and types of questions in order to get people to confess: they use 'response framing' when getting people to confess falsely.
 This is when they purposely limit certain answers and suggest others.
 For example, they would ask someone if they were at the house at 1, 2, or 3 o'clock, forcing them to think it had to have been one of those choices.
 It causes people to recall things from the prompt instead of their memories.
-Also, interrogators use stereotype induction, which is when they tell the witness only negative characteristics of the alleged perpetrator.
-Part of stereotype induction is the incriminating condition where everything the witness says is labeled as bad.
+Also, interrogators use 'stereotype induction', which is when they tell the witness only negative characteristics of the alleged perpetrator.
+Part of stereotype induction is the incriminating condition where everything the witness says is labeled as 'bad'.
 The detective would slightly shake his head or tell the witness to try again.
-This contrasts with another interrogating option of using a neutral interview technique, which includes both the bad and good aspects of the perpetrator.
+This contrasts with another interrogating option of using a 'neutral interview' technique, which includes both the bad and good aspects of the perpetrator.

 The more time interrogators take to ask witnesses about an incident, the more the memory of the event would fade and people would forget what really happened.
 Then, after the memory is retrieved, some aspects are reconstructed which causes error.
 Not even confidence in what witnesses think they saw can be correlated with accurate memory.
 According to the psychologist Philip Zimbardo, "Misinformed individuals can come to believe the misinformation in which they feel confidence".